espressif/vscode-esp-idf-extension/docs/COVERAGE.md

 ## HTML report

-We execute a child process with command `gcovr -r . --gcov-executable xtensa-eslp-elf-gcov --html` for the HTML report.
+We execute a child process with command `gcovr -r . --gcov-executable xtensa-esp-elf-gcov --html` for the HTML report.

 > **NOTE:** This assumes you had configure your extension with Xtensa toolchain in `idf.customExtraPaths` and installed the `gcovr` from Debug adapter's python requirements.